deusExMac/WebScraper/README.md

 # Specifying extraction rules using .exr files

 .exr files are files in json format defining the rules specifying what data to extract, what consditions the extracted data must meet, from which pages to extract the data and how to return them.
-Such specfications are referred to as 'extraction rules' and the the extraction rules inside the same .exr file is called a library. .exr files contain one or more rules.
+Such specfications are referred to as 'extraction rules' and  the extraction rules inside the same .exr file is called a library. .exr files contain one or more rules.
 All rules inside the .exr files are applied to each individual page.

 In general, .exr files, when applied to content (web-page) downloaded from the WWW, attempt to extract the data according to the following description: